Diversity at Pitt

 Bias is part of being human.
 In our faculty roles as teachers, researchers, and academic leaders, it is critical to understand our biases, identify how these biases affect our judgments and decision making, and develop strategies to overcome our biases.

-The workshop will be led by Dr. Ann Thompson, Vice Dean of the University School of Medicine and Professor of Critical Care Medicine and Pediatrics.
-Dr. Thompson is a certified trainer on unconscious bias and in leading this workshop will use examples and exercises in a very interactive format.
+The workshop was led by Dr. Ann Thompson, Vice Dean of the University School of Medicine and Professor of Critical Care Medicine and Pediatrics.
+Dr. Thompson is a certified trainer on unconscious bias and in leading this workshop used examples and exercises in a very interactive format.

 “Are You Aware?” with Theater Delta